Maintenance

 IncludeOptional conf/httpd_webadmi[n].conf

-Create the /usr/local/filewave/apache/conf/httpd_webadmin.conf with the following content :
+Create /usr/local/filewave/apache/conf/httpd_webadmin.conf with the following content:

 Define WEB_ADMIN_PORT 20440